niegit/nie-lab-mkdocs/docs/labs/networking/lab1.md

 ## 4. Save Configuration 💾

+🔑 **Saving Changes in the Web GUI**

+To ensure your changes are preserved after a reboot, you must save the **running configuration** to the **startup configuration**.
+Along the top of the Web GUI you’ll notice a flashing **Save Icon** (💾) prominently displayed.
+Clicking this icon copies your current running configuration to NVRAM, effectively committing the changes as the new startup configuration.

+💡**Bailout Strategy**:
+If a configuration change may cause an issue, restarting the switch without saving allows it to revert to the last saved **startup configuration**, effectively bailing you out.
+This can be used in some scenarios to your benefit if planned accordingly!

 !!! tip "🛠️ Running and Startup Configurations with Cisco Switches"

     When working with Cisco switches, understanding the distinction between **running** and **startup configurations** is critical for managing and preserving network settings effectively.